khamkarajinkya/Davis-Putnam-Logemann-Loveland-Algorithm/README.md

 Unit propagation

-Clauses with only one literal are called unit clauses Example The first clause in P 1 ∧ (¬P 1 ∨ P 2 ) ∧ (P 3 ∨ P 4 )
+Clauses with only one literal are called unit clauses

+Example The first clause in P 1 ∧ (¬P 1 ∨ P 2 ) ∧ (P 3 ∨ P 4 )

-Literals in unit clauses must be set to true
-P 1 = true is required
-Unit propagation repeatedly satisfies unit clauses and eliminates the literals:
+Literals in unit clauses must be set to true.
+P 1 = true is required Unit propagation repeatedly satisfies unit clauses and eliminates the literals:

 P 1 ∧ (¬P 1 ∨ P 2 ) ∧ (P 3 ∨ P 4 )
 P 2 ∧ (P 3 ∨ P 4 ) (by setting P 1 = true)
 (P 3 ∨ P 4 ) (by setting P 2 = true)

 Pure literal elimination

-Atomic sentences that only appear in positive literals or only appear in negative literals are called pure Example P 1 is pure in (P 1 ∨P 2 )∧(P 1 ∨P 3 )∧(¬P 2 ∨¬P 3 ) Assignment of pure atomic sentences is trivial
+Atomic sentences that only appear in positive literals or only appear in negative literals are called pure Example P 1 is pure in (P 1 ∨P 2 )∧(P 1 ∨P 3 )∧(¬P 2 ∨¬P 3 )

+Assignment of pure atomic sentences is trivial

 (P 1 ∨ P 2 ) ∧ (P 1 ∨ P 3 ) ∧ (¬P 2 ∨ ¬P 3 )
 (¬P 2 ∨ ¬P 3 )